-After an intense two months residency in WOW, visual artist Inas Al-soqi is going to present the works she produced during her stay in an artist talk with artist Raquel van Haver, who also makes use of collage in her practice.
+After an intense two months residency in WOW, visual artist Inas Al-soqi is going to present the works she produced during her stay in an artist talk.

 Inas Al-soqi (Queens, NY)